MAT 100 Elementary Algebra (3)

 MAT 305 Basic Concepts of Mathematics I (3)

 Provides a broad background of number systems and operations for non-science students and prospective elementary school teachers.
-Includes development and applications of set theory; number systems, their structure, basic operations and properties; number theory; ratio; proportion and percent.
-Introduction to algebra including linear and nonlinear equations and functions; linear systems of equations and coordinate geometry.
+Includes development and applications of arithmetic and geometric sequences and series, set theory; number systems, their structure, basic operations and properties; number theory; ratio; proportion and percent.
 Prerequisite: MAT 115 or consent of instructor.

 MAT 306 Basic Concepts of Mathematics II (3)

 Provides a broad background in mathematics for non-science students and prospective elementary school teachers.
-Includes development and applications of number systems; number theory; introduction to geometric figures, their properties and relationships; Pythagorean theorem; measurement; probability and statistics.
+Includes development and applications of number systems; number theory; introduction to geometric figures, their properties and relationships; Pythagorean theorem; measurement; probability and statistics, including line of best fit.
+Review of algebra including linear and nonlinear equations and functions; linear systems of equations and coordinate geometry.
 Prerequisite: MAT 115 or consent of instructor.

 MAT 321 Mathematical Statistics I (3)